St Aldhelm's Roman Catholic Church, Malmesbury: History

 The church was founded in 1875 by French priest Francois Larive MSFS, who was the first Missionary of St Francis de Sales to work in England.
 The idea of founding a church in Malmesbury was given to him by Captain Charles Goddard Dewell of the 91st Argyllshire Regiment of Foot, who was born and raised in Malmesbury.
-The two met in 1858 while Captain Dewell was posted to the village of Kamptee in India.
-Dewell had recently been baptised into the Roman Catholic Church after being converted to Catholicism following falling ill while serving in Italy.
-He wanted to start a church in his home town, so after much discussion with Father Larive, the two decided to set up a church in Malmesbury.
+The two met in 1858 while Dewell was posted to the village of Kamptee in India; he had recently been baptised into the Roman Catholic Church after being converted to Catholicism following falling ill while serving in Italy.
+He wanted to start a church in his home town, so after much discussion with Larive, the two decided to set up a church in Malmesbury.

-In 1861, Father Larive and Dewell came to Malmesbury, and they decided on a site for the church: Cross Hayes House, which was owned by Dewell.
+In 1861, Larive and Dewell came to Malmesbury, and they decided on a site for the church: Cross Hayes House, which was owned by Dewell.
 There were delays with the transfer of the lease of the house, so it did not become available until 1867.
-It was in that year that Captain Dewell became a lay brother in the Society of Jesus and opened a school, despite fierce local opposition, including from the local member of parliament.
+It was in that year that Dewell became a lay brother in the Society of Jesus and opened a school, despite fierce local opposition, including from the local member of parliament.
 A temporary church was set up on newly purchased adjoining land in 1869, and used until the present church was opened on 1 July 1875.
 Father Larive dedicated the church to St Aldhelm, who was the patron saint of the town and was the founder and first abbot at the nearby Malmesbury Abbey from 675 to 705.

-The site of the old church became St. Joseph's Primary School, run by and named after the Sisters of St Joseph of Annecy with whom Father Larive had previously worked.
+The site of the old church became St. Joseph's Primary School, run by and named after the Sisters of St Joseph of Annecy with whom Larive had previously worked.
 The school remained there until 1933 when it moved to its current site on Holloway Hill.

+Clergy

+Since its foundation, the parish has been continuously ministered by priests from the Missionaries of St. Francis de Sales; Larive was the order's first resident priest in England, and the mission at Malmesbury is regarded as the roots of the order's English Province.
+The order has also provided a number of assistant priests.
+As of 2025, the parish priest is supported by permanent deacons.